 Also, the color copies in the FREEBIE are great to project on your interactive whiteboard for a morning warm-up.

-I hope this fun and rich math activity gives you many, many uses, and saves you tons of teacher-time along the way!
+I hope this fun and rich math time-filler gives you many, many uses, and saves you tons of teacher-time along the way!